Mena High School

 Mena High School is an accredited public secondary school located in Mena, Arkansas, United States.
 The school provides comprehensive education to more than 550 students annually in grades nine through twelve.
-Mena High School is the largest of four public high schools in Polk County and is the sole high school administered by the Mena School District.
+Mena High School is the largest of three public high schools in Polk County and is the sole high school administered by the Mena School District.

 History

 In 1975, two female students were expelled from Mena High School after spiking the punch at a party with two bottles of beer.
 Feeling the punishment was excessive, the students took legal action, and the case was eventually heard by the Supreme Court of the United States, which ruled that school boards have a responsibility to assure that the constitutional rights of students are upheld.

 Academics

 The assumed course of study for students is to complete the Smart Core curriculum developed by the Arkansas Department of Education (ADE), which requires students complete at least 22 units for graduation.
 Students complete regular (core and career focus) courses and exams and may select Advanced Placement classes and exams with opportunities for college credit via AP exam.
 As of 2008–09, Mena High School offered 14 programs of study in career and technical education in 12 career pathways as determined by the Arkansas Department of Career Education.
 The school is accredited by the ADE and has been accredited by AdvancED since 1930.